microsoft/vscode-docs/blogs/2019/05/02/remote-development.md

 ---

 The **[Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** extension lets you use a [Docker container](https://docker.com) as your [development container](https://aka.ms/vscode-remote/containers/folder-setup).
-Containers make a great development environments because:
+Containers make great development environments because:

 * You can develop with a consistent and easily reproducible tool chain, on the same operating system you are deploying to.
 * Containers are isolated, meaning you can quickly swap between different development environments without impacting your local machine.